estebanpdl/tik-spyder/README.md

   --use-tor            Specify whether to use Tor for downloading TikTok videos.
   -d, --download       Specify whether to download TikTok videos from SerpAPI and Apify.
   -w, --max-workers    Specify the maximum number of threads to use for downloading TikTok videos and extracting keyframes.
-  -o, --output         Specify the output directory path.
-If not provided, data is saved in a timestamped subdirectory within the './tikspyder-data/' directory.
+  -o, --output         Specify output directory path.
+If not provided, data is saved in the current working directory in a folder named `tikspyder-data`
 ```

 ### **Example Usage**